veeto

 Key Takeaways

-• Prohibits health insurers and plans from discriminating based on race, gender identity, disability, or other characteristics.
+• Prohibits health plans from discriminating based on gender identity, sex characteristics, or sexual orientation.

 Get Involved